| Title: | Bayesian Network Belief Propagation |

 Three of these phenotypes are dichotomized, including Cyp2b10, Spgl1 and HDL.
 Genotypes and dichotomized phenotypes

-object, which is the network structure learned by qtlnet
+daga graphNEL object, which is the network structure learned by qtlnet package.

 Leduc MS, Blair RH, Verdugo RA, Tsaih SW, Walsh K, Churchill GA, Paigen B.(2012).
 "Using bioinformatics and systems genetics to dissect HDL-cholesterol genetics in an MRL/MpJ x SM/J intercross."
 J Lipid Res., 6, 1163-75.